The Junction zoning & planning overlays

 Is The Junction bushfire-prone?

-Little to none of The Junction is mapped as bushfire-prone (the Newcastle average is 24%).
+Bushfire mapping covers The Junction and little to none of it is mapped as bushfire-prone (the Newcastle average is 24%).
 Always confirm for the exact lot, as mapping can change.

 What is the zoning in The Junction?